gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 window."

 Erileine did as he was told.
 The lemon-mint tang of whatever was in the bottle helped.
 So did the cold night air.
-She filled her lungs again and again.
 Her stomach was still queasy, and arms and legs felt like they were made of wet rags, but at least she wasn't going to throw up.

 "Better?"
 Razi asked.
 Erileine nodded.  "*La*, it is quite something, isn't it?
 The first time Lady Kembe talked to me that way, my